-- From September 2020, Relationships education will become statutory in all primary schools in England.
-In line with government guidance, it is recommend that age-appropriate sex education is also taught in all primary schools. - Health Education will also become statutory in all state-funded schools. - At Our Lady and St Joseph, this will be taught through PSHRE Personal, Social, Health and Relationships Education (inc. Citizenship) - Through these subjects, we want to support all young people to be happy, healthy and safe - we want to equip them for adult life and to make a positive contribution to society.
+- From Summer Term 2021, Relationships education has been statutory in all primary schools in England.
+In line with government guidance, it is recommend that age-appropriate sex education is also taught in all primary schools. - Health Education will also become statutory in all state-funded schools. - At Our Lady and St Joseph, this will be taught through PSHRE Personal, Social, Health and Relationships Education (inc. Citizenship) - Through these subjects, we want to support all young people to be happy, healthy and safe we want to equip them for adult life and to make a positive contribution to society.